its-luca/AMDSEV/README.md

+# Archived
+This repo is now superseded by https://github.com/sev-step/sev-step

 # What is this

 This is a fork of the official [AMDSEV repo](https://github.com/AMDESE/AMDSEV) which also applies the kernel patch required for the sev step